 Description

-Clapper bridge over West Webburn river.
-Now disused.
-C17 or earlier.
-Granite.
-Consists of a large, worn slab of stone (a clapper-stone) about 3 metres long and 1 metre wide, slightly cambered in the centre.
-In the middle of the bridge, running lengthways, is a series of small shallow holes, possibly for a later boundary fence.
-The bridge rests on a large, roughly-squared trestle-stone at either end.
-About 15 metres to the north-west is a later clapper bridge carrying the existing road to Lower Cator Farmhouse; this is also listed.
+The Old Clapper Bridge, located about 150 metres north-east of Lower Cator Farmhouse, is a disused clapper bridge over the West Webburn river.
+It dates from the 17th century or earlier and is constructed of granite.
+The bridge features a large, worn slab of stone, known as a clapper-stone, which measures approximately 3 metres long and 1 metre wide, with a slight camber in the centre.
+In the middle of the bridge, there is a series of small shallow holes that may have been used for a later boundary fence.
+The bridge is supported at either end by large, roughly-squared trestle-stones.
+Approximately 15 metres to the north-west, there is a later clapper bridge that carries the existing road to Lower Cator Farmhouse, which is also listed.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.